pimpcapital/ParallelGit/README.md

 4) /
 ```

 The whole process above involved 2 out of the total 5 files in the branch, and ParallelGit only focuses on reaching the 2 files.
-The existence of the other 2 files has zero impact to the performance.
+The existence of the other 2 files has nearly zero impact to the performance.
 Your repository can keep on growing and your request handling time remains constant.